 We’ve seen it work over and over again.

 How Does Red Light Therapy Work For My Hair?

 It’s all about getting back to the Anagen phase.

 If you’re not familiar with the phases of hair growth, we cover it in depth over on our Hair Growth Facts page.

-To sum it up: there’s three phases of hair growth (Anagen, Catagen, and Telogen) and the phase responsible for is the Anagen phase.
+To sum it up: there are three phases of hair growth (Anagen, Catagen, and Telogen) and the phase responsible for hair growth is the Anagen phase.
 When you’re hair follicle stops producing hair – that growth phase isn’t happening.

-The goal of LLLT is to stimulate the epidrmal cells in the hair follicle area.
+The goal of LLLT is to stimulate the epidermal cells in the hair follicle area.
 The exposure shifts the follicle cells into the anagen phase and starts the hair growth process again.

 Low-Level Laser Therapy (LLLT), has also been referred to as cold laser therapy, and phototherapy, and there are some cases of use that even date back to the 1960’s, but it wasn’t really widely accepted until that NASA study we mentioned earlier.